RivaD2/riva-portfolio/README.md

+## My Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project involved creating my personal spaceship themed portfolio.
+This was not a class project but one where I focused on learning React, responsive CSS frameworks like Materialize, various CSS3 animations and Bootstrap.

 ## Available Scripts